spencerdavis226/worldfeel/README.md

 ## 🏗️ Architecture

-This is a monorepo built with pnpm workspaces:
+This is a monorepo built with npm workspaces:

 ```
 worldfeel/